little-vince/little-vince.github.io/_posts/2014-11-03-hide-tumblr-header-on-dashboard.md

 ---
 layout: post
-title: "Tutorial: How to Hide the Tumblr Header on your Dashboard"
+title: "[Tutorial] How to Hide the Tumblr Header on your Dashboard"
 tags: tutorial tumblr header dashboard tips
 ---